Alexander Malofeev

 Alexander Dmitrievitch Malofeev (Александр Дмитриевич Малофеев; born 21 October 2001) is a Russian pianist.
+Described by Der Standard as "a world piano revolution" and hailed by Il Giornale for embodying "the piano mastery of the new millennium," he has established himself on the international stage.

 Biography

-Early life
+Early life and education

 Alexander Malofeev was born to Dimitri Alexandrovitch Malofeev, an engineer, and medical practitioner Lyudmila Borisovna Malofeeva.
 He has an older sister and a younger brother.
 He began studying piano at the age of five.
 By the age of seven, he became interested in the music of Tchaikovsky, Shostakovich, Mahler, Rachmaninoff, and Prokofiev.

-In 2014 Malofeev graduated with honors from the N. P. Osipov Children's Music School.
-He continued his studies with Elena Berezkina, who has the honorary title "Honoured Cultural Worker of the Russian Federation", at the Gnessin State Musical College in Moscow, graduating in 2019.
-He continued his studies at the Moscow Conservatory in the class of Sergei Dorensky, People's Artist of Russia.
+In 2014, Malofeev graduated with honors from the N. P. Osipov Children's Music School.
+He continued his studies with Elena Berezkina, who holds the honorary title "Honoured Cultural Worker of the Russian Federation," at the Gnessin State Musical College in Moscow, graduating in 2019.
+He subsequently studied at the Moscow Conservatory in the class of Sergei Dorensky, People's Artist of Russia.

 Malofeev is critical of Russia's invasion of Ukraine and left the country at the end of 2022.
 Since then he has lived in Berlin.

 Career

-Malofeev gained international recognition at the 8th International Tchaikovsky Competition for Young Musicians held in Moscow in June and July 2014, where he won first prize and the gold medal.
+Malofeev gained international recognition at the 8th International Tchaikovsky Competition for Young Musicians held in Moscow in June and July 2014, where at just thirteen years old he won first prize and gold medal.
 Two years later, he was awarded the Grand Prix at the 1st Grand Piano Competition – International Competition for Young Pianists in Moscow.

-In 2019 he won second prize and silver medal at the 1st China International Music Competition.
+In 2019, he won second prize and silver medal at the 1st China International Music Competition.
 He is also the recipient of numerous other international prizes.
 At the opening of the International Piano Festival of Brescia and Bergamo in April 2017 in Italy, he was awarded the Premio Giovane Talento Musicale dell'anno 2017 (Best Young Musician of 2017).